Skip to content

 A marketing platform is a device that delivers your marketing messages.
 There are five categories of marketing platforms.
 They are:

-• Traditional Advertising, which includes paid advertising via print, television, radio, and out of home
+• Traditional Advertising, such as paid advertising via print, television, radio, and out-of-home.

-• Digital Advertising.
-This involves paying to advertise on digital platforms like search engines, display, retargeting, social media, and text
+• Digital Advertising, such as paying to advertise on digital platforms like search engines, display, retargeting, social media, and text.

-• Digital Content Marketing includes non-paid messaging on websites, email, and social media
+• Digital Content Marketing, such as non-paid messaging on websites, email, and social media.

 Traditional Advertising